-Promotion from the FOM1 to the FOM2, and from FOM2 to the Core Clinical Experiences is determined by the Basic Science Academic Evaluation Board (BSAEB).
+Promotion from the FOM1 to the FOM2, and from FOM2 to the Core Clinical Experiences-for class entering 2022 or later, promotion from Discovery Phase to Exploration Phase-is determined by the Basic Science Academic Evaluation Board (BSAEB).
 Advancement within the CCE and AS years and recommendation for graduation are the province of the Clinical Science Academic Evaluation Board (CSAEB).